bicycle1885/BioBenchmarks.jl/README.md

 Benchmark set of the Bio.jl package.

-Script files in [/benchmarks] are benchmark scripts that will take about 1--60 seconds per run.
+## How to run benchmarks

-When you run a benchmark, copy [template.ipynb](/template.ipynb) in your directory and start the Jupyter Notebook server:
+Copy [template.ipynb](/template.ipynb) in your directory and start the Jupyter Notebook server:
 ```
+$ mkdir notebooks
-$ cp template.ipynb super-performance-improvement.ipynb
+$ cp template.ipynb notebooks/super-performance-improvement.ipynb
+$ cd notebooks
 $ jupyter notebook
 ```